Dinamo Riga (original)

 Dinamo Riga (Rīgas Dinamo) was a Soviet ice hockey club, based in Riga, Latvia.
 It was founded in 1946 and disestablished in 1995 as Pārdaugava Rīga.
-In 1949 to 1963 Dinamo Riga was joined with Daugava sports society which was sponsored by Riga's factories VEF and then RVR.
+From 1949 to 1963 Dinamo Riga was joined with Daugava sports society which was sponsored by Riga's factories VEF and then RVR.

 History of Dinamo Riga

 Dinamo Riga was established in 1946, after the re-occupation of Latvia by the Soviet Union.
 It was a part of Dynamo sports society sponsored by the Soviet Ministry of Interior and the national security structures including the KGB.
 The club was one of the 12 teams which participated in the first Soviet championship in the 1946–47 season.
 The team's first official game was a victory 5–1 against Dinamo Tallinn in December 1946.
 The first season was considered as a success, as the team finished the tournament in fourth place.
 The club's first roster mainly consisted from the players of the interwar Latvian national team.

 At first the club had no permanent place, where the home games were held, but since the 1950–51 season, Dinamo started to play home games at Daugava Stadium, but the games still were played on a natural ice rink and the go ahead of the games depended on suitable weather, The situation did not change until the 1960–61 season, when the stadium was heavily reconstructed.

 Dinamo Riga changed its name to Daugava Riga before the start of the 1949–50 season, and kept it for a decade, before the team changed its name again.
-In the mid-fifties, the core of the team - players, which started their careers before the Second World War, started to retire, and the team started to slip further down the table as the years went by.
+In the mid-fifties, the core of the team-players, which started their careers before the Second World War, started to retire, and the team started to slip further down the table as the years went by.